Nppatel97/Recipe/README.md

 * Press finish.
 * You should now see the virtual device you just created in the select deployment area.
 * Select it and press ok.
 The emulator may take a couple of minutes to start when first running the app.
+If the app is slow or laggy, it is due to the emulator and debugger running.